 LETS: Prepare for the Future

 With funding provided by a grant from Arkansas National Science Foundation EPSCoR, teachers will learn how to integrate emerging technology into their classrooms, inspire the next generation of leaders, and prepare tomorrow’s workforce to thrive in the new economy.
+There is no fee to attend and each registered teacher will receive free technology!

-Professional development workshops & access to free technology
+Professional development workshops & free technology

-3D Printing Workshop Descriptions
+3D Printing Training Sessions

-The Essentials of 3d Printing (3hr session):
+The Essentials of 3D Printing

-How to Troubleshoot with Your 3d Printer (1hr):
+How to Troubleshoot with Your 3D Printer

-Pi-Top Training Workshop Descriptions
+Pi-Top Training Sessions

 The Essentials of pi-top: